sugarlabs/www-v2/docs/dev_guide.md

 After setup, the steps you take depend on what you want to do:

 - **Run a development server**
-  1. To install all the dependencies (in `package.json`), run:
+  1. To install all the dependencies (in `package.json`), run

      ```bash
      npm install
      ```

-  2. Run _React scripts_:
+  2. Run _React scripts_.
-     - For unoptimized development serving, run:
+     - For unoptimized development serving, run

        ```bash
        npm run dev